Dophelsinette/EasyDiscord-UE4/README.md

 # Easy Discord for Unreal Engine

+# This project has since been deprecated.
+Maybe I'll pick it back up sometime.

 ### [JUST TAKE ME TO THE INSTALL INSTRUCTIONS 🙄](#INSTALLATION-&-SETUP)
 ___
 ### [COME ON, SHOW ME THE DOCUMENTATION 🤦‍♂️](#DOCUMENTATION)